ducpham131/Power-BI-Supersotores-Sales-Dashboard/README.md

 |Order ID|varchar|
 |Market|varchar|

-### Design Thinking
+## Design Thinking
-* Take a look at "Design Thinking Framework.xlsx" for more details.*
+*Have a look at "Design Thinking Framework.xlsx" for more details.*
 ### Step 1 - Empathize
+For a "user-centric" approach, it's important to understand what user's need.
+I  identify the.

+## Data Modeling
+I create a dimension table using Power Query.
+This way, I can manage key dimensions more effectively and improve performance.